zhouzhuo810/Magpie/README.md

 - If you do not use LvBaseAdapter or RvBaseAdapter, Then you should invoke the method `ScreenAdapterUtil.getInstance().loadView(view);` when you create ViewHolder.

+- If you want use in custom View, you should invoke the method `ScreenAdapterUtil.getInstance().getScaledValue(int);` when you what to scale the dynamic value.

 #### BaseActivity